A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression: Case Study

 \textbf{Plan-time rule generation.} The LLM generates task-specific rules that embed domain understanding directly into the compression logic, going beyond syntactic heuristics.
 For \texttt{sqlite-with-gcov}, the rule \texttt{sqlite\_make\_gcov\_mod} targets \texttt{make} output with coverage flags---it strips per-object \texttt{gcc} invocation lines and \texttt{cp} file-listing commands, while explicitly retaining gcov-specific errors (\texttt{cannot find -lgcov}, \texttt{profiling error}) and the final linking step.
 For \texttt{vulnerable-secret}, the rule \texttt{secret\_key\_extractor} aggressively filters all output from \texttt{/app/} executables except lines matching \texttt{FLAG\{.*\}}, tracebacks, segmentation faults, and error signals---effectively transforming the compressor into a targeted information extractor for the hidden secret.
 For \texttt{adaptive-rejection-sampler}, the rule \texttt{pytest\_stochastic\_testing\_mod} strips verbose \texttt{PASSED} lines and session headers from test output while preserving statistical validation signals (KS test p-values, chi-square results, sample mean/variance).

-\textbf{Reactive mid-task evolution.} In two trajectories, TACO's Intra-Task Rule Set Evolution (Sec.~4.4) triggered reactive rule generation when the agent encountered lengthy terminal outputs that were not covered by any active rule.
-In \texttt{adaptive-rejection-sampler} , the initial \texttt{seed\_apt\_install} rule compressed the first chunk of \texttt{apt-get install -y r-base} output from 10,071 to 5,371~characters (ratio 0.53), but the subsequent output---consisting entirely of repetitive ``\texttt{Unpacking}'' and ``\texttt{Setting up}'' lines for 200+ packages---was flagged as uncovered.
+\textbf{Reactive mid-task evolution.} In two trajectories, TACO's Intra-Task Rule Set Evolution (Sec.~4.4) triggered reactive rule generation when the agent encountered lengthy terminal observation that were not covered by any active rule.
+In \texttt{adaptive-rejection-sampler}, the initial \texttt{apt\_install} rule only partially compressed the output of \texttt{apt-get install -y r-base}, reducing the first chunk from 10,071 to 5,371~characters (ratio 0.53).
+However, a later continuation chunk remained largely uncompressed, despite being dominated by repetitive ``\texttt{Unpacking}'' and ``\texttt{Setting up}'' lines for over 200 packages.
+This exposed a coverage gap in the active rule rather than a need to preserve the full output, prompting TACO to refine the rule to collapse repeated package-lifecycle logs while retaining final status and error signals.
 TACO evolved \texttt{apt\_install\_unpacked\_packages}, which matched and suppressed these repetitive lines, reducing the 10,071-character continuation to 73~characters (ratio 0.007)---a 99.3\% reduction.
 In \texttt{vulnerable-secret}, the first \texttt{objdump -d} call at episode~9 produced 5,169~characters of disassembly with no matching rule.
 TACO generated \texttt{objdump\_disassembly\_rule}, which strips repetitive hex-dump instruction lines while preserving section headers, symbol labels (e.g., \texttt{<gets@plt>}), and address markers.
 This rule then fired on 18 subsequent \texttt{objdump} invocations across the remaining 92~episodes.